qtumproject/qtumbook/part1/networks.md

 94.00000000
 ```

-You can also see the UXTOs created for that amount:
+You can also see the UTXOs created for that amount:

 ```
 qcli listunspent